-The already super cool and spacious Grinstead Park got a whole look cooler at the end of 2020 with the inclusion of an amazing learn-to-ride track.
-The track is perfect for young Brisbane Kids who are learning to navigate their wheels, whether it be a scooter, balance bike or bicycle.
+The already super cool and spacious Grinstead Park got a whole look cooler at the end of 2020 by adding an amazing learn-to-ride track.
+The bike track is perfect for young Brisbane Kids who are learning to navigate their wheels, whether it be a scooter, balance bike or bicycle.

-Surround by plenty of grass and not near roads, the track is flat, with the exception of the humps, and includes a variety of road signs, crossings and a roundabout.
+Surround by plenty of grass and not near roads, the track is flat, except for the humps, and includes a variety of road signs, crossings and a roundabout.
 A play petrol pump and covered picnic shelter complete the space, with nearby toilets, massive playground, nature play area and heaps of green play space, making Grinstead Park a super fun day out for the whole family.

 Grinstead Park is located at 130 Shand Street, Enogerra.
 For further details on this awesome park read our detailed review of Grinstead Park.